 Clustree is a SaaS company that leverages internal & external data for evidence-based HR decisions.
 Clustree is the first talent management and internal mobility tool, that offers matching suggestions between talents, jobs and careers, using collective intelligence and the strategic business objectives of the company.
 What did Clustree find compelling about InfluxDB?
 Clustree was looking for a fast, scalable, distributed and open source TSDB.
 The quickly evolving features and maturity of InfluxDB in combination with a vibrant ecosystem (especially Grafana and Telgraf) gave them the confidence to use InfluxDB in production.

-- Oct 28: Introduction to Time Series Data & InfluxDB – Webinar
+- Recorded Webinar: Introduction to Time Series Data & InfluxDB – Webinar

 - Nov 3: Oredev – Malmo, Sweden

 - Nov 11: LISA Conference – Washington, DC

 - Nov 16: QConSF – San Francisco, CA